 Include the suite, room, or other unit number after the street address.
-If the Post Office does not deliver mail to the street address and the fund or the administrator has a P.O. box, show the box number instead of the street address.
+If the Post Office does not deliver mail to the street address and the fund or the administrator has a P.O. box, show the box number instead.

-Employer Identification Number (EIN) of Fund
+Employer Identification Number (EIN)